 Depending on the specific viscoelastic characteristics that are to be predicted, a particular model can be chosen.
-In order to align the viscoelastic ECM model with the CPM, we consider approaches that model viscoelastic materials on square lattices.
-In particular, the following approaches might be relevant.
+In order to align the viscoelastic ECM model with the CPM, we researched approaches that model viscoelastic materials on square lattices.

-Discrete Particle Method A model for viscoelastic solids is presented in [11].
+Discrete Particle Method A model for viscoelastic solids is presented in [12].
 This work extends the discrete particle method for elastic solids presented in [20].
 It is based on a two- or three-dimensional square lattice of particles.
 Each particle is connected to all of its cardinal and diagonal neighbors.
 The model for the force acting between two particles can be elastic or viscoelastic.
-Various models are explored in [11, 12, 13, 14].
+Various models are explored in [12, 14, 13, 11].